 Q. How long can I keep my food frozen?

 That depends on the food.
 Some food, such as bacon, can be frozen for a month before the taste might be compromised; other food, such as steaks, can be frozen for up to a year with no compromise on taste as long as the steaks are packaged properly before freezing.
 To learn more, see the Cold Food Storage Chart at FoodSafety.gov.

 Q. How do you defrost a freezer?

 If your freezer has an auto-defrost function, you don’t have to worry about this; the appliance does it all on its own.
 If you’re going to manually defrost the freezer, this step-by-step guide, “How to Defrost a Freezer,” tells you everything you need to know.

 Q. How long do freezers last?

 Most manufacturers say their freezers last for up to 20 years, but the average lifespan seems to be around 11 years.
-You can increase your freezer’s longevity with proper maintenance, including defrosting on a regular basis and ensuring there is never more than a quarter-inch of frost in the freezer.
+You can increase your freezer’s longevity with proper repair and maintenance, including defrosting on a regular basis and ensuring there is never more than 0.25 inch of frost in the freezer.